ionhaken/ion-codegen/README.md

 ion-codegen.exe [model file] [target directory]

-Note that paths in generated files are relative to the current directory.
+Note that paths in generated files are relative to the working directory.

 Data store application interface